Skip to main content

 Oregon State Flag An official website of the State of Oregon »

-Undersea cables, also known as “subsea cables”, are long cables that lie on the ocean floor and serve different purposes.
-Some undersea cables are a network of optical fibers carrying data around the world, and other cables may carry electricity from offshore wind turbines to land.
+Undersea cables, also known as “subsea” or “submarine” cables”, are long cables that lie on the ocean floor and serve different purposes.
+Some undersea cables are a network of optical fibers carrying data around the world, while other cables may carry electricity from offshore wind turbines to land.

-DSL is one of several State agencies who hold a regulatory role in an undersea cable project in Oregon.
+DSL is one of several State agencies with a regulatory role in undersea infrastructure projects in Oregon.

 The State Land Board, and DSL as the Land Board’s administrative agency, have jurisdiction over the submerged and submersible land of the territorial sea.
 This includes:

-• Reviewing and authorizing easements for all uses of the seafloor, including placement of fiber optic cables; installation of wave and wind energy devices and research equipment; and exploration for minerals.
-See OAR 141-083 for additional information about territorial sea easements.
+• Reviewing and authorizing easements for all uses of the seafloor, including placement of fiber optic and power cables, pipelines, and fixtures; installation of wave and wind energy devices and research equipment; and exploration of minerals.

 • Administering Oregon’s removal-fill law which governs the removal, fill and alteration of sediments, rock and other materials comprising the submerged and submersible land underlying the territorial sea.